ZoneMinder/zoneminder/README.txt

 numbers of events, however no mechanism existed for limiting this.
 In this version you can now specify the minimum number of consecutive alarmed frames that are necessary to create an event.
-This is the 'Alarm Frame Count' described above.
+This is the `Alarm Frame Count' described above.
 Note that if an alarm is in progress single isolated alarmed frames will still prolong it and the count only applies to the initial frames that would cause the event.